bielovv/qwert/README.md

 # Valentine's Day Website

-This project is a customizable website built using for the Valentine Dat.
-Users can personalize it by adding their own images, videos, and songs.
+This project is a customizable website built using for the Valentine`s Date.
+Users can personalize it by adding their own images, videos, and songs(playable on the website).

 ## Installation